authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Function Extensions
 ###################

 The XACML 3.0 Core standard allows to use extra functions not defined in the standard.
 Before you can use such functions in Authzforce API, you must implement and provide it as an Function extension, or get it from a third party as such; and then you deploy it on Authzforce server and enable it on a specific domain.
-The AuthZForce project also provides a separate Function extension example for documentation and testing purposes.
+The AuthzForce project also provides a separate Function extension example for documentation and testing purposes.
 If you wish to make your own Function extension, read on the next section.
-If you wish to test the example provided by AuthZForce or if you have another one ready for use, you may jump to the section `Integrating a Function extension into AuthZForce Server`_.
+If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Integrating a Function extension into AuthzForce Server`_.

 Making a Function extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^